Blizarre/marache.net/content/post/seam-carving.md

 The picture on the right has all the features of the originalimage, with little distortion, but the aspect ratio is completely different.

-The paper use dynamic programming to look for the lowest-energy path between any top-row pixel to any bottom-row pixel (line in black):
+The paper use dynamic programming to look for the lowest-energy path between any top-row pixel to any bottom-row pixel (line in white):

 {{< figure src="/img/seamcarving-energy.jpg" title="Sample Energy map" >}}